-&lt;sup>1It should be noted that construction is only part of the duration of months specified in the study, which includes final engineering, licensing, and other activities required to bring such facilities into service.
+1It should be noted that construction is only part of the duration of months specified in the study, which includes final engineering, licensing, and other activities required to bring such facilities into service.
 These durations are from the execution of the GIA, receipt of: all required information, funding, and written authorization to proceed with design and engineering, procurement, and construction from the IC as will be specified in the GIA to commence the work.

-conducted as well.
-The analyses focused on the Charging Capacity aspects of the Generating Facility and considered varying levels of system demand with minimal generation dispatch within the local distribution system.
+Furthermore, since the Generating Facility encompasses a battery energy storage system ("BESS"), an "As-Available Charging" analysis to determine the charging impacts on SCE's Electric System was conducted as well.
+The analyses focused on the Charging Capacity2 aspects of the Generating Facility and considered varying levels of system demand with minimal generation dispatch within the local distribution system.